- Sponsored Content

 With no shortage of bacon and Louisiana flair, the Parish is a fun place to eat.
 The dark wood furniture, pink and black walls, dainty chandeliers, quirky paintings adorning the walls, and occasional live music maintain the lively vibe.
 From 3 – 6 p.m.
 Monday to Friday, Parish’s happy hour has $5 noshes, $3 wells and drafts, $4 glasses of house wine, and $6 specialty cocktails.

 Located on Congress, Playground hosts its fair share of happy hour seekers.
-From 4 – 7 p.m. daily, Playground features $3 cocktails, $3 for all draft selections, and $3 off appetizers.
+From 4 – 7 p.m. daily, they’re offering a different “Cocktail of the Week” for just $5, along with a new food menu, as well.
+It’s $1 off draft beer and wine or well drinks coming in at $4 each.

 For more information, please visit playgroundtucson.com.